Rejection at Nazareth, 1-6

 6:5 He was not able to do a miracle there, except to lay his hands on a few sick people and heal them.

 He could not do any miracles there – because of their lack of faith (v6).
 (Matthew smooths this out = remark by Hurtado, below – by simply saying that Jesus ‘did not’ perform many miracles there).
 Mark often stresses that Jesus performs miracles in response to faith; here we see the other side of the same coin.
+Our Lord was not willing to cast pearls before swine.
 In our own day, there are plenty of sceptics who claim that if only God would perform a miracle before their eyes they would believe.
 But their very scepticism makes it unlikely to happen.

 Edwards notes that ‘Mark is more willing to ascribe unapologetic humanness to Jesus than any other Gospel writer…Jesus walks the same road that peasants and tax-collectors walk, facing weariness (Mk 4:38), disappointment (vv.
 5–6), ignorance (Mk 3:32), fear (Mk 14:34)—and even the inability to influence his own family.’